vktrannguyen/MLSF-protocol/README.md

 Here we provide examples for three targets: **ACHE** (acetylcholinesterase), **HMGR** (HMG-CoA reductase), and **PPARA** (peroxisome proliferator-activated receptor alpha).
 The input and output files for a target are found in the corresponding folder.

+Inside each of the three folders **ACHE**, **HMGR**, **PPARA**, you will find the following sub-folders:

+- **DEKOIS2.0** sub-folder: all input and output files for Section A of this protocol.
+- **Own_data** sub-folder: all input and output files for Sections B, C, D of this protocol.
+There are smaller sub-folders as follows:
+  - **SMILES** sub-folder: all SMILES strings of the users' own true actives, true inactives and decoys.
+  - **ChemAxon** sub-folder: raw data for Fig. 4 in the manuscript and Figures S1-S2 in Supporting Information.
+  - **MLSF_PETS** sub-folder: all input and output files related to training-test partitions obtained from the "Pre-Existing Test Set" (PETS) option.
+  - **MLSF_OTS** sub-folder: all input and output files related to training-test partitions obtained from the "Own Test Set" (OTS) option.
+  - *data.xlsx*: the master Excel file where all necessary information on the users' own true actives and true inactives is stored.

 The code is found in the **Protocol_Code** folder:

 - *Morgan-fp-simil.ipynb*: for computing the similarity of Morgan fingerprints.